osic/ref-impl/documents/osic-deploy.rst

       python generate_ansible_hosts.py /root/input.csv > /root/osic-prep-ansible/hosts

 #.
 (Optional) If this will be an OpenStack installation, organize the
-   Ansible hosts file into groups for controller, logging, compute, cinder, and swift.
+   hosts file into groups for controller, logging, compute, cinder, and swift.
 For example:

    .. code:: ini